tencentyun/qcloud-documents/product/数据库/云数据库MySQL/数据库实例生命周期/备份和回档/数据回档_intl.md

 Users can use the rollback tool to roll back a database or table on Tencent Cloud platform.
 Based on cold backup and binlog, the tool can be used to roll back data in real time.

 The CDB rollback tool can roll back the cloud database or table to the specified time with regular images and real-time flow reconstruction, and ensure that all data have the same time slice.
-During the rollback, the access to the original database or table is not affected,

-and a new database or table will be generated.
+During the rollback, the access to the original database or table is not affected,and a new database or table will be generated.
 After the rollback is finished, the user can see the original database or table, as well as the new database or table.

 > Note: Cloud database will not change any user data.
 The data damage due to personal cause can be repaired through rollback.